h-khayami/h-khayami.github.io/_pages/about.md

   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: False  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: False # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-As a PhD student in Electrical and Computer Engineering at the University of Maryland, I'm deeply passionate about the intersection of <strong>communication</strong>, <strong>channel coding</strong>, <strong>Internet of Things</strong>, and <strong>Machine Learning</strong>.
-I earned my M.S. degree in Electrical Engineering from Sharif University of Technology in 2015, and my B.S. degree in Electrical Engineering (Communications) from the University of Tehran in 2013.
+As a PhD student in Electrical and Computer Engineering at the University of Maryland, I'm deeply passionate about the intersection of communication, channel coding, Internet of Things, and Machine Learning.
 Currently, my research focuses on Human Activity Recognition systems and creating teachable interfaces that allow non-expert users to customize AI models for their specific needs.

 Prior to pursuing my PhD, I gained extensive experience as a data analysis and network performance engineer, IoT engineer, and head of an embedded system engineering team.
+I earned my M.S. degree in Electrical Engineering from Sharif University of Technology in 2015, and my B.S. degree in Electrical Engineering (Communications) from the University of Tehran in 2013.